immcantation/presto/docs/workflows/Greiff2014_Workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When dealing with Ig sequences, it is important to cut or mask the primers, as B-cell receptors are subject to somatic hypermutation (the accumulation of point mutations in the DNA) and degenerate primer matches can look like mutations in downstream applications.
-The ``score`` subcommand of :ref:`MaskPrimers` is used to identify and remove the V-region and C-region PCR primers for both reads:
+When dealing with Ig sequences, it is important to cut or mask the primers, as B cell receptors are subject to somatic hypermutation (the accumulation of point mutations in the DNA) and degenerate primer matches can look like mutations in downstream applications.
+The :program:`score` subcommand of :ref:`MaskPrimers` is used to identify and remove the V-region and C-region PCR primers for both reads: